Make-School-Courses/DevOps-Security/01-intro/README.md

         - Risk
         - hacktivism

-## Objectives
-  - Measure current understanding of web security
-  - Study security vocabulary
-  - investigate and apply cyber security models
-  - Recite famous historical hacks
-    - Define the effects and significance of famous hacks
-  - Identify the domains of web security

-## Challenge
+## Challenges
   - Research famous historical hack and write blog post
     - Post to Medium or your own blog
     - At least 5 to 10 min read (500 - 1000 words)
     - Must include:
-      - type of hack: trojan horse, denial of service etc.
+      - Type of hack: trojan horse, denial of service etc.
-      - Identify and discuss the hack interms of the security models CIA/AAA
+      - Identify and discuss the hack in terms of the security models CIA/AAA
+        - Did the hack breech Confidentiality
+      - Wast the hack a white hat or black hat?
-## Stretch Challenge
+## Stretch Challenges
-  - Present your article in class
+  - Present your article in class (Beginning of class 3)
     - Use your article as the basis for a 5 minute presentation.
   - Include pictures in your article